PearCoding/Ignis/docs/src/scene/lights.rst

     - |color|
     - :code:`1`
     - Yes
-    - Output of the area light.
+    - Output of the area light in radiometric [W/sr/m^2] or photometric [lm/sr/m^2] units.
+Can not be specified with :paramtype:`power`.
+This means if the entity is scaled up, the emitted energy increases!
+  * - power
+    - |color|
+    - *None*
+    - Yes
+    - Output of the area light in radiometric [W] or photometric [lm] units.
+Can not be specified with :paramtype:`intensity`.
+This means if the entity is scaled up, the emitted energy remains the same!

 .. subfigstart::

 .. figure:: images/light_area.jpg
   :width: 90%

-  Area light
+  Area light emitting light over the entire surface area in all directions.

 .. subfigend::
   :width: 0.6